Loading...

 No negative for GK Section

-CAT Exam Sections and Syllabus:
+CAT Exam Pattern and Syllabus:

 The CAT exam is divided into three sections.
 Here's a brief summary of what to expect in each section: